 Critical Analysis of Maeda Design in Tech Report 2017

-Totally missed the single most important design trend of 2016–17, misstated reasons for expansion of design in tech and provided nothing more than vanity design theory in support of opinions!
+Totally missed the single most important design trend of 2016–17, misstated reasons for the expansion of design in tech and provided nothing more than vanity design theory in support of opinions!

 Ok…Really, Where is the Data?